Vicente de Zaldívar: Acoma

 After his brother Juan de Zaldívar and other Spaniards were killed by Native Americans at Acoma Pueblo in New Mexico on December 4, 1598, Zaldívar was promoted to Maestre de Campo, second in command to Oñate.
 In January 1599, Zaldívar avenged his brother's death in an attack on Acoma, culminating in the Acoma Massacre in which hundreds of Acomans were killed or enslaved.
 Poet Gaspar Pérez de Villagrá subsequently wrote a poem about his victory.

 Jumano War

 Zaldívar was maestro de campo in the expedition to Quivira in 1601.
 During that process, he encountered the Jumano people and participated in the Jumano War of 1601.

 Personal life

 Zaldívar married María de Oñate, who was his cousin (Juan de Oñate's daughter).
-Their only offspring was a son, Nicolas de Zaldívar y Oñate, who was later appointed Adelantado.
+Their only offspring was a son, Nicolás de Zaldívar y Oñate, who was later appointed Adelantado.

 Later life and death

 Zaldívar received the Order of Santiago in 1626.
 He died by 1650.